Broken Hill City Council is the regulatory body in relation to building and development works within the Local Government Area.

 In some instances, certain types of development and building works will not require the submission of a Development Application.
 State Environmental Planning Policy (Exempt & Complying Development Codes) 2008, lists the types of developments which may be exempted or complying.

 Exempt Development is development which has been identified as not requiring the lodgement of an application with Council.
-Such developments may include minor building works, such as garden sheds, pergolas, decking etc. These developments are limited in size and are the subject of conditions.
-Before erecting such structures, enquiries should be made to Council's Sustainability Group to determine whether the lodgement of a Development Application will be necessary.
+Such developments may include minor building works, such as garden sheds, pergolas etc. These developments are limited in size and are the subject of conditions.
+Before erecting such structures, enquiries should be made to Council's Planning, Development and Compliance team to determine whether the lodgement of a Development Application will be necessary.

 How do I submit an application?
-Application forms are available from Council's Sustainability Group.
-Details to be supplied on the application form will include; the name and address of the applicant, a description of the development to be carried out, the address and formal particulars of title of the land on which the development is to be carried out, the estimated cost of the development etc. The application form must also be accompanied by the appropriate documents.
-These typically include, but are not limited to; a site plan indicating the location, boundary dimensions, site area and north point of the land, the location and uses of existing buildings on the land, the location of the proposed buildings or works, a Statement of Environmental Effects (SEE) detailing impacts of the development etc. For full details of what will be required to accompany a Development Application please contact Council's Sustainability Group.
+Application forms are available from Council's Customer Services team.
+The application form must also be accompanied by the appropriate documents.
+These typically include, but are not limited to; a site plan indicating boundary dimensions, the location and uses of existing buildings on the land, the location of the proposed buildings or works, a Statement of Environmental Effects (SEE) etc. For full details of what will be required to accompany a Development Application please contact Council's Planning, Development and Compliance team.